 The Texas workforce system strategic plan is intended to align complementary elements with the Texas state government strategic planning and budgeting system, not to duplicate other agencies' strategic plans.
-Therefore, the issues, goals, objectives, and actions found in this plan should be incorporated into partner agencies' strategic plans, which will be completed in 2016, 2018, 2020, and 2022.
-This alignment furthers the vision to realize an innovative, world-class Texas workforce system that will ensure success in a dynamic global economy.
+Therefore, the issues, goals, objectives, and actions found in this plan should be incorporated into partner agencies' strategic plans for 2016, 2018, 2020, and 2022.
+This alignment furthers the vision to realize a world-class Texas workforce system that meets the needs of Texas employers.